 - The moment fresh food is cut open and exposed to the elements, nutrient loss occurs.
 For instance, beta-carotene (a precursor to vitamin A) and vitamin C (Ascorbic acid) both diminish when food is dried.

-- The nutrient loss for commercially-dried foods varies between 30 – 80% for vitamin C and 10 – 50% for vitamin A. The variation is much greater for fresh food purchased from the store and preserved at home.
+- The nutrient loss for commercially-dried foods varies between 30 – 80% for vitamin C and 10 – 50% for vitamin A. The amount of loss is dependent on many factors, including storage time, drying temperature, and dry time.
+The variation is much greater for fresh food purchased from the store and preserved at home.

-- A natural method of pre-treatment includes hot water blanching, which helps preserve carotene and thiamine, but causes loss of vitamin C. In addition, dipping foods in citrus juice or citric acid can counteract some of the vitamin C loss.
+- A natural method of pre-treatment includes hot water blanching, which helps preserve carotene and thiamine, but causes loss of vitamin C. Dipping foods in citrus juice or citric acid can counteract some of the vitamin C loss.

 The amount of nutrient loss also depends on the drying technology; however, regardless of the type of technology employed for drying food – solar, controlled air dehydration, or freeze-drying – each method involves heat and air, which will deplete the nutritive value of the food.